goooooouwa/writings/_posts/productivity/2021-05-04-recommend-stretchly.md

 ## Background

 When I work on computers, I'm often too obsessed that I can't force myself to take a break.
-I just want to work on something for several hours straight until it's done, e.g. setup a SSL certificate for my blog.
+I just want to work on something for several hours straight until it's done.

 This [article](https://www.makeuseof.com/tag/apps-reminders-take-break-screens/) says it well: